peter88213/odt2nw/README.md

 # odt2nw

-Generate a NovelWriter project from a work in progress written with e.g. *LibreOffice*.
+Generate a novelWriter project from a work in progress written with e.g. *LibreOffice*.

 ## Features